dichen001/Leetcode_GOGOGO/README.md

 I am now quite comfortable with Mechanical Turk.
 Marking 1000 emails within 1 hours.
 Damn it!
 Can't believe my eyes.
 Feel so sad so the time I spent marking the emails by myself.
 - Begin work on Spark tomorrow.

+### Day 13: 30/03/2016
+Share the MT results with group members.
+Got new things to work on.
+- literature review. for icse.

+### Day 14: 31/03/2016
+Playing with spark on my local machine.
+Now I undestand the Spark Transformations and Actions much better.
+- start coding on CSC510